A low fantasy campaign of grim deeds

 A worlde bitter and cold

 Life is hard for folk of the Land.
 Few are left untouched by the ravages of poverty, disease or war.
 And our characters are no exception.
 These are not heroes.
 These are not saints.
 They are imperfect, mortal, flawed and broken.
-They are grubby scoundrels, pariahs, venal sellswords or merely common folk caught up in events beyond their ken.
+They are grubby scoundrels, pariahs, venal sellswords and mere commoners.
+All caught up in events beyond their ken.

 Our adventure takes place in foul Dismas